Kubessandra/KubeStack/CONTRIBUTING.md

 ### NodeJS

-Next, you'll need to have [NodeJS](https://nodejs.org/en/) installed, with the required version. the required version is specified in the [`.npmrc`](.npmrc) root file, aswell as in every `pagakage.json` file :
+Next, you'll need to have [NodeJS](https://nodejs.org/en/) installed, with the required version.
+The required version is specified in the [`.npmrc`](.npmrc) root file, aswell as in every `pagakage.json` file :

 ```json
 "engines": {